 If you are a community organisation or community of residents who wants the benefits of solar PV for your building, we can work together to do it.
 We can also help you source advice & help on energy efficiency

-Our first project has been the installation of solar PV panels on the roofs of community buildings.
-We raised the money to do this via a community share offer.
+Our first projects have been solar panel installations on the roofs of community buildings.
+We raised the money to do this via community share offers.

 - We receive payments for the electricity generated through the government Feed in Tariff scheme.